ericyounger/Kanban-Electron/README.md

 - [ ] User tests
 - [ ] Bug fixes
 - [ ] Better design pattern for re-render and less API calls.
+- [ ] Add Oauth Authentication
+- [ ] Implement the rest of the API calls.
+- [ ] Restructure project from prototype

 # Screenshots: